An American Flag waving against a bright blue sky.

 When should I book hotels for the 4th of July weekend?

-You should book your stay at least 2–3 months in advance, especially if you want accommodations with fireworks views or access to exclusive events.
+You should book your stay at least 2–3 months in advance, especially if you want rooms with fireworks views or access to exclusive events.

 What should I pack for a 4th of July trip?

-Pack lightweight clothing, sunscreen, a refillable water bottle, a portable phone charger, and a picnic blanket or folding chairs for fireworks viewing.
+Pack lightweight clothing, sunscreen, and a refillable water bottle.
+It’s also smart to bring a portable phone charger, and a picnic blanket or folding chairs for fireworks.